Tech stocks tumble, taking down Nasdaq as big names sink

-U.S. stock index futures were little changed on Thursday as oil edged up from multi-month lows but prices remained under pressure.

-NEW YORK Technology stocks sold off sharply on Friday, taking a toll on the Nasdaq and dragging on other major Wall Street indexes, which touched record highs earlier in the day.
+NEW YORK (Reuters) - Technology stocks sold off sharply on Friday, taking a toll on the Nasdaq and dragging on other major Wall Street indexes, which touched record highs earlier in the day.

 The technology sector .SPLRCT, which soared this year and led the market's rally, finished down 2.7 percent, after paring declines.